Brown-University-Library/bell/README.md

 - update the custom-solr-index
     - 2017-07-21 WAITING FOR RESPONSE TO BIRKIN'S EMAIL ABOUT JSON FILE
+    - 2017-08-04: looking at a different way of doing this:
+        - get access to all the custom metadata (based on accession number): c__accession_number_to_data_dict.json looks like it
+        - get all pids that match the accession number: e__accession_number_to_pid_dict.json looks like what we want
+        - build records to post to solr (in json file format so we could just send that to them in the future)
+        - delete everything in custom solr index
+        - post new records
     - prep list of pids from custom-index
         - tasks/indexer.run_make_pids_for_custom_index()
         - end result: `h__pids_from_custom_index_list.json`